Sedgefield : Ceddesfield

 A mile to the north west of Sedgefield and to the west of Fishburn is the village of Bishop Middleham in the valley of the River Skerne which flows to its south.
 The name Middleham is thought to refer to the location of the castle that stood here half way between the castle of Durham and the castle at Stockton which all belonged to the Prince Bishops of Durham.
 Another theory is that it was the central ville of an early Anglo-Saxon estate.

 Bishop Middleham was once the site of the main castle and residence of the Prince Bishops of Durham.
-A motte and bailey castle, it was seemingly a lofty eminence and the remains of a large mound can still be seen just outside the south western corner of the village along with the grounds of the castle’s former park which has partly flooded to create a lake.
+A motte and bailey castle; it was seemingly a lofty eminence and the site can still be seen within the grounds of the castle’s former park which was partly flooded to create a lake.

 Indeed the farm just to the east of the castle site is called Island Farm on slightly elevated land above the frequently flooded valley of the Skerne.
 It is likely that the castle included a defensive ditch or fosse and that the uncultivated land of the Skerne and carr land near Ferryhill to the west assisted the defences of the castle.

-Other castles owned by the bishops included Bishopton Castle in the village of Bishopton near Stockton, a castle in Stockton itself and of course Durham Castle.
+Other castles owned by the bishops included a castle in Stockton itself and of course Durham Castle.
 They also owned Norham Castle in ‘Norhamshire’ on the River Tweed.
 Norham is now in Northumberland but Norhamshire was in earlier times part of ‘North Durham’.
 Crayke Castle in North Yorkshire was another castle in their ownership.
 Their manor house at Bishop Auckland developed into a castle in medieval times and would eventually come to be favoured over Bishop Middleham as the main country residence.